Estuary

 Airflow is one of the most mature open source tools you can use for building your own batch data pipelines.
 It has been proven to work even in some of the largest environments.

-But there are still some major challenges that make the majority of companies choose other options.
+But there are still some major challenges that make the majority of companies choose other options:

-The first challenge is that you need a team of Airflow experts to install and manage Airflow, and developers to code your pipelines in Python.
+• Expertise Required: You need a team of Airflow experts to install and manage Airflow, and developers to code your pipelines in Python.
 The more sources and destinations, the more complex your DAGs can become to develop, manage, monitor, and scale.

 Estuary Flow is the first platform built from the ground up to deliver the most real-time and reliable change data capture (CDC), streaming, and batch data using a single data pipeline for analytics, operations, and AI.